bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/bigcommerce-for-wordpress-cron.md

 ### Add new cron job to the server
-The following are different methods that can be used for adding a new cron job to the server.
+You can use the following methods to add a new cron job to the server.

 **Cron job manager**